Advanced usage of git for Worg

 Yes, it's cleaner.

-From here, either you are a registered Worg contributor and want to merge the branch before pushing to Worg's repo, either you just want to send patches.
+From here, either you are a registered Worg contributor and want to merge the branch before pushing to Worg's repo or you just want to send patches.

 If you want to merge the branch and push to Worg: